 Why are preventive health care services important?

 Preventive services are designed to identify health problems early when treatment works best.
 Plus, diagnosing symptoms early can keep you from getting certain diseases or illnesses.
 To help keep you healthy, Medicare pays for many preventive services.
-Talk with your health care provider to find out what tests you need and how often you need them to stay in good health.
+Talk with your A person or organization that’s licensed to give health care.
+Doctors, nurses, and hospitals are examples of health care providers.... to find out what tests you need and how often you need them to stay in good health.

 Medicare vs. Medicaid, what’s the difference?

-Medicaid and Medicare may sound similar, but they are two very different programs.
+Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States.... and Medicare may sound similar, but they are two very different programs.
 Medicaid is a state governed program for seniors with low income and Medicare is a federal governed program for all seniors.
 You apply for Medicaid at your state’s Medicaid agency.
 You apply for Medicare at your local Social Security office.

 Should I sign up for Medicare Part A and B if I am still working?

-Even if you keep working after you turn 65, you should sign up for Medicare Part A. If you have health coverage through your employer or union, Part A may still help pay some of the costs not covered by your group health plan.
+Even if you keep working after you turn 65, you should sign up for Medicare Part A. If you have health coverage through your employer or union, Part A may still help pay some of the costs not covered by your A group health plan is a health plan offered by an employer or employee organization that provides health coverage to employees, their families, and retirees.....
 You may be able to wait to sign up for Medicare Part B if you or your spouse are working and have group health coverage through you or your spouse’s employer or union.

 If you are age 65 or older and working for a small company with fewer than 20 employees, you should talk to your employee health benefits administrator before making any decision not to take Medicare Part B. If your employer has less than 20 employees, Medicare is the primary payer and your group health insurance would be the secondary payer.